British & Irish Lions 12 Crusaders 3 - tour match result

-WELLINGTON British and Irish Lions 12 beat Canterbury Crusaders 3 (halftime 9-3) in the third game of their 10-match tour of New Zealand in Christchurch on Saturday.
+WELLINGTON (Reuters) - British and Irish Lions 12 beat Canterbury Crusaders 3 (halftime 9-3) in the third game of their 10-match tour of New Zealand in Christchurch on Saturday.

 Scorers: